aws-solutions-library-samples/guidance-for-deploying-amazon-connect-with-infrastructure-as-code-on-aws/README.md

 1. Amazon Connect Instance
 2. User stored in Amazon Connect
+3. Secrets manager to store user password
-3. Unique instance alias with Amazon Connect Agent Workspace URL.
+4. Unique instance alias with Amazon Connect Agent Workspace URL
-4. Toll free number
+5. Toll free number
-5. Amazon Connect Contact Flow
+6. Amazon Connect Contact Flow
-6. Amazon S3 bucket for Connect data and flow logs.
+7. Amazon S3 bucket for Connect call recordings.
-7. KMS keys for Connect data
+8. KMS keys for Connect data

 To deploy this solution, you will need to have the following permissions in your AWS account: